DanferWang/Basic_Level_work/Word2Vec/readme.md

 ### GlobalModel Test

-To discover the efficiency of semantic features, we first only test with the structural and semantic features, no frequency features involved.
+To discover the efficiency of semantic features, we have several test settings: first only test with the structural and semantic features, no frequency features involved.
 It could reveal how much the semantic features would contribute to improve.
+Then, we combine frequency features, which are selected in the previous work, as the synthetic features to ton the classifier.

+Then, we use the vectors directly to represent the semantics of the concepts as features, which is calculated from the pre-trained model ConceptNet_NumberBatch.
+One SVM with the beat parameter setting of regularization, kernel, and gamma is trained with the structural and frequency features.
+And we do tests of the three models.
+Also, we train with the synthetic features and test.

 **Benchmark: Random Forest**

        **Structural+W2V distance**:

 - kappa: 0.71454

 - balanced accuracy: 0.85938

+  **Synthetics: Structural+Frequency+W2V distance:**

+- kappa: 0.70441

+- balanced accuracy: 0.85657

+**Vector based: Support Vector Machine**

+        **Structural+W2V vector 300:**

+- kappa: 0.55063

+- balanced accuracy: 0.75249

+        **Synthetics: Structural+Frequency+W2V vector 300:**

+- kappa: 0.56442

+- balanced accuracy: 0.76889

 ### LocalModel Test